 - Monday-Thursday, 8 a.m.-6 p.m.

 Hours may change during summer terms

-Who is required to see the counselor?
+Who is required to see a counselor or advisor?

 The Advising and Counseling Center invites all students to benefit from its services; however, the following students are required to see an advisor before registering for college and occupational credit courses.

-- All new degree-seeking (students pursuing an AA, AS, BAS-SM, BSN, BSEE, or certificate program) and nondegree-seeking students
+- All new degree-seeking (students pursuing an AA, AS, BSN, BSEE, or certificate program) and nondegree-seeking students

-- All students enrolling in preparatory courses
+- All students enrolling in developmental courses

 - Students changing their majors